 - I am meticulous.
 I am also anal (and now this blog is being read by a whole new demographic that were attempting to search that word on their favorite search engine and now find themselves here).
 Welcome perverts! – RR

-- Last but certainly not least, free farmers dating website I love beer.
+- Last but certainly not least, I love beer.
 I love all kinds of beer.
 I love IPAs, Porters, Stouts, Amber Ales, Pale Ales, Pilsners, Bocks, Browns, Bitters, Lambics, Barley Wines, Lights, Darks, Lagers, Ales, Imports, Micros, Domestics, Malts, or Hops.
 I love beer from 3.2% by weight to 21% by Volume.
 I buy bottles that range from $20 for one 750ml bottle to 1.25 Euros for 24 cans (while on business in Spain).

 All of these facts combine together and bring us to the crux of this article, the financial feasablily of homebrewing vs. “consuming”.